amaranth-lang/rfcs/text/0040-arbitrary-memory-shape.md

 The `Memory.shape` attribute is added.

-The `Memory.width` attribute is deprecated and removed in a later Amaranth version.
+The `Memory.width` attribute is made a read-only wrapper for `Shape.cast(self.shape).width`.

+The `Memory.depth` attribute is made read-only.

 `ReadPort.data` and `WritePort.data` are updated to be `Signal(memory.shape)`.